Chateau Tour Saint Honore

 Pommerais La Tour Saint Martin Menetou-Salon Cabernet Franc 2020

-Lovely Burgundy (Cabernet Franc) with mild tannin (Urban Grape) — a year ago
+Lovely Burgundy (Cabernet Franc) with mild tannin (Urban Grape) — 2 years ago

 Château Tour Chantecaille